mzack5020/CFOCH/README.md

 ## Future Goals

-Administrators should be able to approve/disapprove blog posts before they are visible to the public Administrators should be able to approve/disapprove new users Photo gallery
+Administrators should be able to approve/disapprove blog posts before they are visible to the public<br>
+Administrators should be able to approve/disapprove new users<br>
+Photo gallery<br>
 File upload capability for blogs as well as for the gallery